The Jordanaires: Later years and deaths

 According to John Rumble and the Country Music Hall of Fame and Museum, in 2000, West left the group "due to illness".
 He was replaced by Louis Nunley.
 That same year, longtime member Neal Matthews, Jr. died, and he was replaced by Curtis Young.

 In 2001, the Jordanaires were inducted into both the Country Music Hall of Fame and the Gospel Music Hall of Fame.

 Hugh Jarrett died at 78 on May 31, 2008, from injuries sustained in an auto accident in March.

 Gordon Stoker died at 88 at his Brentwood, Tennessee, home on March 27, 2013, after a long illness.
-His son Alan confirmed that The Jordanaires were formally dissolved, per his father's wishes.
+His son Alan confirmed that the Jordanaires were formally dissolved, per his father's wishes.

 Unreleased recordings featuring the Jordanaires continue to be released.
-In 2023, Dolly Parton's Rockstar album was released, which features a previously recorded version of "I Dreamed About Elvis" featuring the quartet.
+In 2023, Dolly Parton's Rockstar album was released; it features a previously recorded version of "I Dreamed About Elvis" featuring the quartet.
 Parton performed this song in concert as early as 2007.

 Surviving members include longtime member Ray Walker and later addition Curtis Young.